Collin Peterson: Abortion

+LGBT rights

+Peterson supported a Constitutional Amendment that would ban legal recognition of same-sex marriages in the United States.

 Yemeni civil war

-Peterson was one of five house Democrats who voted for the US to continue selling arms to Saudi Arabia and to support the Saudi Arabian-led intervention in Yemen.
+Peterson was one of five House Democrats who voted for the US to continue selling arms to Saudi Arabia and to support the Saudi Arabian-led intervention in Yemen.
 Asked why he voted against the resolution and what he knew about the Yemeni civil war, Peterson said, "I don't know a damn thing about it".
 Peterson also said that the resolution on US involvement in the Yemeni civil war would have jeopardized a farm bill that was under consideration at the same time; according to New York magazine's Eric Levitz, "by all accounts, voting against the Yemen resolution would not have doomed the farm bill."

 Impeachment of Donald Trump

 On October 31, 2019, he was one of two Democrats to vote against Article I of the impeachment inquiries against President Donald Trump, and one of the three Democrats to vote against Article II.
 He again was one of two Democrats, alongside Jeff Van Drew, to vote against impeachment on December 18, 2019.

-Peterson indicated that he would have voted in favor of the second impeachment if he was in the House.
+In February 2021, Peterson stated that he would have voted in favor of the second impeachment if he was in the House.

 D.C. statehood

-On June 26, 2020, Peterson was the only Democrat to break with his party on the passing of H.R.
-51, a bill that would allow for Washington, D.C. to be admitted as the country's 51st state.
+On June 26, 2020, Peterson was the only Democratic representative to break with his party when he voted against H.R.
+51, a bill that would allow for Washington, D.C., to be admitted as the country's 51st state.